Skip to main content

 Extract data in the background with async requests, or submit multiple URLs at once with batch.
 Both modes return immediately without blocking your application while Nimble processes the work.

-• Background jobs: Integrate extraction into scheduled or queued workflows
+• Integrate extraction into scheduled or queued workflows

 How it works